AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

 ![export](assets/postexport.png)
 Then click the Send button

-The package contains 3 samples.
+The package contains 4 samples.
 The following paragraphs explain when to use the output service or Forms Service, the  url  of the service ,input parameters that each service expects

-## Merge Data and Flatten Output
+## Using OutputService to merge data with xdp template

 * Use Output Service to merge data with  xdp  or pdf document to generate flattened pdf
 * **POST URL**: http://localhost:4502/content/AemFormsSamples/outputservice.html